ArtyomPanfutov/MotospeedCK62-Key-Remap-Config/README.md

-# Key Remap for keyboard Motospeed CK62
+# Key Remap for the keyboard Motospeed CK62

 When I bought this keyboard I wasn't happy about its layer switching implementation, so I decided to make my own key binding.